lowRISC/opentitan/doc/ug/github_notes.md

 $ chmod +x .git/hooks/prepare-commit-msg
 ```

-## Update your repo with changes in the lowRISC repo
+## Update your repository with changes in the lowRISC repo

 There is a little work to do to keep everything in sync.
 Normally you
-want to first get your local repo master branch up to date with the
+want to first get your local repository master branch up to date with the
-lowRISC repo (**upstream**) and then you use that to update your GitHub
+lowRISC repository (**upstream**) and then you use that to update your GitHub
 copy (**origin**).

 ```console